Best and Cheapest Motorcycle Insurance in Virginia: Companies, Coverage Options and Cost in 2022

 You should still consider purchasing motorcycle insurance in Virginia to receive valuable protection for yourself and your bike.
 If you choose to purchase motorcycle insurance in Virginia, the state requires you to purchase the minimum insurance requirements i.e liability insurance at the least.
 The state’s mandatory minimums for coverage are:

 - $20,000 for property damage,

 - $25,000 for bodily injury per person, and

 - $50,000 for bodily injury per accident (two or more people).

 It’s important to keep in mind that the state minimums may not provide enough coverage in the event of a serious accident.
 You can decide if you want higher coverage limits and additional coverage like collision or comprehensive, but it’s encouraged that all bikers consider these insurance coverages.
-Additional liability motorcycle insurance coverage above the state minimum limits would offer more protection to you and your assets if you’re found at fault for an accident while driving your motorcycle.
+Additional liability coverage above the state minimum limits would offer more protection to you and your assets if you’re found at fault for an accident while driving your motorcycle.

-If you were to get into an accident with your motorcycle and you didn’t have collision coverage, you’d be on your own to pay for the damages to your bike.
+If you were to get into an accident with your motorcycle and you didn’t have collision insurance coverage, you’d be on your own to pay for the damages to your bike.
 Likewise, if your bike were damaged by a fire or severe weather and you didn’t have comprehensive motorcycle insurance coverage, you wouldn’t be covered for the damages with your insurance and would have to pay out of pocket.